 The problem is that that ease-of-use sometimes takes away from further exploring other implementations social may have – such as influencer marketing.

 Social is huge already, and is doing nothing but continue to grow as we move on to the new decade.
 So, the better you get at figuring out how the social media puzzle looks for your brand, the more you’ll be able to reap from it.

 Sponsored content is becoming more of a thing each year, and yet I see few companies truly exploring their full potential.
 A lot of them are because they mistakenly overestimate what such a campaign might cost.
 But most of it comes from a lack of understanding of how the influencer game is played, and how it can benefit certain niches at an exponential factor.

 Video-centric platforms like YouTube and TikTok represent an untapped wellspring of potential marketing expansion for many a business in this regard.
 Engagement numbers would water the mouths of most marketers in a second when cost-compared with more traditional avenues.

 As significant as these elements are, the key takeaway here is that they represent but a part of a way deeper change.

 Most of the time, it’s impossible to flawlessly predict what “the next big thing” is going to be – Ask all those content creators kicking themselves for not establishing a TikTok presence before the 2019’s boom.

-What you can do – and should be doing already – is to keep close tabs every time one of these platforms makes a major change to their marketing strategy and ad delivery systems.
-And toss away any preconceptions you might already have as to how any given established channel is supposed to work in terms of digital advertisement.
+What you can do – and should be doing already – is to keep close tabs every time one of these platforms makes a major change to its marketing strategy and ad delivery systems.
+And toss away any preconceptions you might already have as to how any given established channel is supposed to work in terms of online advertisement.